-The West Virginia DHHR through BCF, BMS, and the West Virginia DOE through the Office of Institutional Education Programs (OIEP) and the Office of Special Programs (OSP) have engaged in a collaborative effort to evaluate and monitor the quality of services provided by all PRTFs on an annual basis.
-This is to ensure children are in a safe environment and are provided behavioral health treatment and educational services commensurate with acceptable standards as set forth by West Virginia DHHR and the West Virginia DOE.
+The West Virginia DHHR through BSS, BMS, and the West Virginia DOE have engaged in a collaborative effort to evaluate and monitor the quality of services provided by all PRTFs on an annual basis.
+This is to ensure members are in a safe environment and are provided behavioral health treatment and educational services commensurate with acceptable standards as set forth by West Virginia DHHR and the West Virginia DOE.